Agdam Mosque: Armenian occupation

 In 2009, the Republic of Artsakh began funding measures to preserve Islamic monuments.
-According to Artsakh officials the surroundings of the Agdam mosque were cleaned from the rubble and fenced in 2010.
-The RFE/RL journalist Stepan Lohr, who visited Agdam in 2011, posted photos of the mosque with no roof, and what he described as "the neglected and damaged interior of Agdam's once-glorious mosque".
+According to Artsakh officials the surroundings of the Aghdam Mosque were cleaned from the rubble and fenced in 2010.
+The RFE/RL journalist Stepan Lohr, who visited Agdam in 2011, posted photos of the mosque with no roof, and what he described as "the neglected and damaged interior of Aghdam's once-glorious mosque".
+A satellite investigation conducted by the Caucasus Heritage Watch of Cornell University found that between 1977 and 2019, the structure and shape of the mosque remained unchanged.
+Since 1992, the mosque sustained minor damage under Armenian control, with only the modern roofing installed during Soviet times being removed.

-After Second Nagorno-Karabakh war
+After the Second Nagorno-Karabakh war

-Following Azerbaijan's victory in the Second Nagorno-Karbakah war, it regained the district of Agdam through the 2020 Nagorno-Karabakh ceasefire agreement on 20 November 2020.
-Three days later, president Ilham Aliyev and first lady Mehriban Aliyeva visited the ruins of the city and the Agdam mosque.
+Following Azerbaijan's victory in the Second Nagorno-Karabakh War, it regained the district of Aghdam through the 2020 Nagorno-Karabakh ceasefire agreement on 20 November 2020.
+Three days later, president Ilham Aliyev and first lady Mehriban Aliyeva visited the ruins of the city and the Aghdam Mosque.
 Aliyev gifted a Quran from Mecca to the mosque.

-After the ceding of Agdam back to Azerbaijan, the first Friday prayer in 28 years was held in the mosque by the last imam of the mosque and Azerbaijani soldiers.
+In 2020, after the ceding of Aghdam back to Azerbaijan, the first Friday prayer in 28 years was held in the mosque by the last imam of the mosque and Azerbaijani soldiers.
+Restoration of the mosque commenced in 2022, funded with the support of the Heydar Aliyev Foundation.